Home Compare CCL vs VST

 Entry today — historical context

-Where CCL.L and VST each sit in their own 5-year price and valuation history.
+Where CCL and VST each sit in their own 5-year price and valuation history.

-CCL.L (85th percentile) and VST (75th percentile) sit at comparable positions within their own 5-year histories.
+CCL (87th percentile) and VST (76th percentile) both sit in the upper portion of their own 5-year ranges.
+The historical entry context is broadly similar for both.
 This reflects entry timing, not which company is structurally stronger.

 Describes historical entry positioning only.
 Descriptive — not investment advice.